SIA2602/SIA2602/README.md

 </p>

 <p align="center">
-Whatever I do, I do with perfection, Takes work ethics very seriously, Loves to lead people, Helps them to achieve their goals and consistently looking for innovating something for improving lives of people
+Whatever I do, I try to give my best.
+I'm still a beginner in the Dev universe, but I'm always wanting to learn.
 </p>

 <br><br>